hofstadter-io/hof-docs/content/first-example/adding-a-datamodel/custom-code.md

 {{<codeInner lang="sh">}}
 curl -X POST \
   -H 'Content-Type: application/json' \
-	-d '{ "Username": "Bob", "Email": "bob@hof.io" }' \
+  -d '{ "Username": "bob", "Email": "bob@hof.io" }' \
   localhost:8080/user

-curl localhost:8080/user/Bob
+curl localhost:8080/user/bob
 {{</codeInner>}}

 ### Iterative development

-`hof` enables you to both update your designs and edit the output, while still being able to regenerate the code base.
+`hof` enables you to both update your designs and edit the output, while still being able to regenerate the code base and continue customizing.

 In the next section we will add relations to our types and data model.
-This will require changes to both and after we will rebuild and test the server.
+This will require changes to schemas, generators, templates, and custom code.
+Since we already have a running server with custom code, this will be our second iteration with `hof` in the develop cycle.